-Sidestepping four common mistakes can help social sector organizations develop successful and action-oriented performance and outcome measures, save time and money, and increase impact.
+Sidestepping four common mistakes when implementing measurement efforts can help social sector organizations develop successful and action-oriented performance and outcome measures, save time and money, and increase impact.

 Nearly a quarter of a century has passed since the Government Performance and Results Act (GPRA) was passed into law.
 According to President Clinton, the intention of the GPRA was to “chart a course for every endeavor that we take the people’s money for, see how well we are progressing, tell the public how we are doing, stop the things that don’t work, and never stop improving the things that we think are worth investing in”.

 Yet, here we are in 2017 and the majority of government and nonprofits organizations are still struggling with measuring their impact and using performance and outcome measures to achieve significant social change.
 What we’ve learned from the research in Impact & Excellence is that the leaders who have figured it out are the ones increasing their revenues, generating efficiencies, and changing their communities in significant ways.